awsdocs/amazon-eks-user-guide/doc_source/delete-cluster.md

    ```
    [ℹ]  using region region-code
    [ℹ]  deleting EKS cluster "prod"
-   [ℹ]  will delete stack "eksctl-prod-nodegroup-standard-workers"
+   [ℹ]  will delete stack "eksctl-prod-nodegroup-standard-nodes"
-   [ℹ]  waiting for stack "eksctl-prod-nodegroup-standard-workers" to get deleted
+   [ℹ]  waiting for stack "eksctl-prod-nodegroup-standard-nodes" to get deleted
    [ℹ]  will delete stack "eksctl-prod-cluster"
    [✔]  the following EKS cluster resource(s) for "prod" will be deleted: cluster.
 If in doubt, check CloudFormation console
    ```